 - When they are cooked, slowly and gently remove the top half of the mould.

 - Leave your doughnuts in the bottom mould to cool slightly.

 - Once they are cooled and safe to handle, gently pop the doughnuts out the mould and place on a cooling rack to cool completely.

 - Once completely cooled fill with your jam by inserting the syringe into the centre and squeezing a small amount in, the jam will ooze out when there is plenty inside.
 You only have small doughnuts so don’t over fill them or they make a mess.

-- Roll each one in the cinnamon sugar and tuck in.
+- Roll each one in the cinnamon sugar.